Nafisa1117/Nafisa1117/README.md

 <h1 align="center">Hi 👋, I'm Nafisa Parveen</h1>
 <h3 align="center">A passionate Backend developer from India</h3>
 Dedicated Java Backend Developer with proven performance in management, communication, and creative thinking skills.
 A problem-solving mindset with a goal to optimize my application for better stability and speed.
-Always hard working and looking forward to learning new skill
+Always hard working and looking forward to learning new skill.
+...